 As there's no "one size fits all" with insurance, you have the flexibility to make sure your cover is right for you.
 Australian Retirement Trust offers easy ways for you to change your cover, apply for Additional cover or cancel your cover.
 You have two options available to ensure you and your family are adequately covered.

-Standard cover Additional cover Automatic cover for eligible members with no medical questions unless you exceed the AAL An application form with medical and lifestyle questions Choose your own level of cover
+Standard cover Additional cover

+Automatic cover for eligible members with no medical questions.
+An application form with medical and lifestyle questions

+Choose your own level of cover

 Important eligibility criteria